jharris1993/micropython-gigglebot/docs/source/quickstart.rst

     * `Exhibit A <https://microbit-micropython.readthedocs.io/en/v1.0.1/devguide/flashfirmware.html?highlight=firmware#>`_ from BBC micro:bit MicroPython docs.
     * `Exhibit B <https://microbit-micropython.readthedocs.io/en/v1.0.1/devguide/hexformat.html>`_ from BBC micro:bit MicroPython docs.

-    So in our documentation, when we talk about the firmware, we are referring to the MicroPython firmware.
-And when we want to refer to the other MCU's firmware, we just call it the DAPLink firmware.
+    So in our documentation, **when we talk about the firmware, we are referring to the MicroPython firmware.
+And when we want to refer to the other MCU's firmware, we just call it the DAPLink firmware**.
 Simple, right?

 ************************